Financial Aid Assistance

 Student Financial Services

-Northeastern University is eager to assist students in developing a plan for financing a Northeastern education.
-Through a variety of options—federal financial aid, Northeastern’s monthly payment plan, supplemental loans, and your own resources—a plan can be designed that will make your education costs affordable.
-Visit the Office of Student Financial Services on the web or call 617.373.2897 for additional information.
+Northeastern University is committed to assisting students in developing a plan for financing their Northeastern education.
+Through a variety of options—including federal financial aid, Northeastern’s monthly payment plan, supplemental loans, and your own resources—a plan can be designed that will make your education costs affordable.
+Visit the Student Financial Services website or call 617.373.2897 for additional information.

 Federal Financial Aid

 Students must meet the following criteria to be eligible for federal financial aid:

-- Be enrolled in at least 6 credits, applicable toward degree program, per term for federal financial aid unless you are enrolled in a full-time stand-alone course
+- Be enrolled in at least 6 credits, applicable toward a degree-granting program, per term for federal financial aid, unless you are enrolled in a full-time stand-alone course

 Note: Although some programs may consider students enrolled in 4 credits to have half-time status, in order to qualify for federal financial aid, students must be enrolled in a minimum of 6 credits.